GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   A _class reference_ indicates that the source class uses the destination class without referencing a specific field or method (e.g., class inheritance).

-- **Static linkage error**: a reported error for a reference as the result of a static linkage check.
-  A static linkage error contains the information on the source class and the destination class of the reference.
-Each static linkage error has one of the three types:

-  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the classpath.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
-    The reference that causes a missing class error is called a _dangling reference_.

-  - _Missing method type_ is for errors when a method reference has a static linkage conflict.

-  - _Missing field type_ is for errors when a field reference has a static linkage conflict.

-- **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_.
-In other words, when a static linkage error is marked as _reachable_, there exists a path of references in the class usage graph from one of the entry point classes to the reference causing linkage error.
+- **Reachability** is the attribute of classes (nodes in the graph) and references (edges in the graph) to indicate whether they are _reachable_ from a class.
+For example, when a reference that causes a linkage error is marked as _reachable_ from 'Class A', it means that there exists a path of edges in the class usage graph from 'Class A' to the reference causing linkage error.
-  The path helps to diagnose how static linkage errors are introduced to the classpath.
+  The path helps to diagnose how linkage errors are introduced to the classpath from which the graph is built.

-- **Entry point classes** are classes in the class usage graph that are used to analyze the reachability of static linkage errors.
+- **Entry point classes** are classes in the class usage graph that are used to analyze the reachability of linkage errors.
 These are the initial classes to start the graph traversal.